yaicon-5th-team-otb/yaicon-our-topic-is-blank/README.md

 bash scripts/end_to_end.sh
 ```
 We are not releasing the full set of AI-generated project proposals since we are using them in the next phase of our study and we want to avoid any potential bias.
 However, you should be able to reproduce ideas with similar quality by following the steps above with an increased inference budget.

-## Review Scores

-We release the full set of review scores collected in the `results` directory, along with all the scripts that we used to do the stistical tests in the paper.
-All reviewer names have been anonymized to protect their information.
-We will release the free-text rationales later after phase II of our study is completed.